samuelbortolin/NLU-unitn-course/first_assignment/README.md

 ## Usage

-The main script to test the functions can be run using the following command:
+The main script to test the functions and see the results of the transition-based dependency parser can be run using the following command:

 ```bash
     python3 main.py